CatalystCode/spk/technical-docs/designs/infra/managed-identity.md

 ### 3.2 Creation of Managed Identity enable AKS Gitops Environments

-A new AKS Bedrock template with Managed Identity enabled, (`azure-MI`), will be added the collection of environment templates.
+A new AKS Bedrock template with Managed Identity enabled, (`azure-MI`), will be added to the collection of environment templates.
 This template will be an upgraded derivative of the `azure-simple` template, with a new dependency on `azure-common-infra` and will contain the following:

 - Managed Identity System Level for AKS